JustinRayAngus/PICNIC/docs/source/install/environment.rst

 compilers
 ----

-Set the following environment variables for compilers.
+Set the following environment variables for compilers:

 .. code-block:: bash